JDGTelus/sdm-tools/README.md

 This project is licensed under the MIT License.

 ### Notes
+- **Configuration**: All environment variables are required and must be set before running the tool.
 - **User-Friendly Output**: The script now stores meaningful data, and the `DISPLAY_COLUMNS` environment variable is set to display relevant fields.
 Adjust the `DISPLAY_COLUMNS` as needed to improve the user experience.
 - **Commit Information**: The script fetches commit information from the repository and stores it in the `git_commits` table in the SQLite database.
 You can update and display commit information using the CLI tool.
+- **Team Statistics**: The tool can generate team statistics in JSON format, automatically backing up existing files with timestamps before creating new ones.